yifso/nteract/docs/notes/core-group.md

 ```

 ### Kernel epics
 These epics activate after launching kernel actions.
-This is helpful [lorem ipsum]
+This is helpful for managing actions such as launching, restarting, and shutting down kernels.
+These epics allow users to confirm kernels and connect to them for code.

 #### Examples of Kernel epics
 The following code samples show how this epic acts in response to kernel contexts.